 If your team decides to migrate from usual Google Drive to Team Drive, here's what you should do:

-- Move files to Team Drive folder (move, do not re-upload).
+- Move files from your Google Drive to Team Drive folder (move, do not re-upload).
 It is important to save Google Drive IDs on the files so that Pics.io could track them.